 Admittedly, my standard room was tiny, but that’s not surprising for such a central NYC location.
 It was perfect for my purposes, however, because I really just needed a place to spend the night.
-The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, television, and a work desk.
+The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, a television, and a work desk.
 There was a small closet as well.

 Amenities at the Row NYC Hotel

 In addition to the central New York City location, there are some great hotel amenities at the Row NYC.
-My room, booked directly through the hotel, included a complimentary breakfast at District M. It was a limited breakfast, but I was able to get a beverage, pastry, and fruit for my breakfast before I headed out to the airport.
-This was a perk that was offered specifically for those booking direct through the hotel, and may vary depending on when you book.
+My room, which was booked directly through the hotel, included complimentary breakfast at District M. It was a limited breakfast, but I was able to get a beverage, pastry, and fruit for my breakfast before I headed out to the airport.
+This was a perk that was offered specifically for those booking directly through the hotel and may vary depending on when you book.

 There’s also a fitness center, a food hall, a salon, a candy shop, a sundries shop, and a cycle studio in the building.
 In the lobby, you’ll find a group of iMacs and printers that can be used by guests.
 I headed there to print out my Broadway ticket confirmation as well as my new boarding pass.
 It’s nice to have these available.

 Resort Fee (Facilities Fee at the Row NYC Hotel)

-The facilities fee does include a few benefits, including filtered water in the hotel (I had a two plastic cups in my room to fill with the filtered water down the hall), access to the fitness center, printing at the computers, and WiFi.
+The facilities fee does include a few benefits, including filtered water in the hotel (I had two plastic cups in my room to fill with the filtered water down the hall), access to the fitness center, printing at the computers, and WiFi.
 You’ll also get a pass with some discounts at local businesses as part of the fee.

 Row NYC Restaurants